Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/Logistic.md

 ## See also

-- `LogisticCDF` — cumulative distribution function for the logistic distribution.
+- `LogisticCDF` ï¿½ cumulative distribution function for the logistic distribution.
-- `Gaussian` / `GaussianIntegral` — normal distribution helpers.
+- `Gaussian` / `GaussianIntegral` ï¿½ normal distribution helpers.

 ---